luferrer/DCA-PLDA/README.md

    Untar the file and move (or link) the resulting data/ dir inside the example dir.

 4. You can then run the run_all script which runs several experiments using different configuration files and training sets.
 You can edit it to just try a single configuration, if you want.
 Please, see the top of that script for an explanation on what is run and where the output results end up.
-Note that this script is meant to be run on a GPU (though it can also run in a CPU by disabling the --cuda flag in run_expt) for speed.
-It will take a few hours to run if all configurations are run.
+The script will take a few hours to run (on a GPU) if all configurations are run.

 ## About the example